You are currently viewing Ayurvedic Treatment for H Pylori: Causes, Signs, Symptoms, and Ayurveda Remedies

 • Coated tongue due to the accumulation of Ama (toxins) in the digestive system.

-• Bad breath (Halitosis) as a result of poor digestion and toxic build-up.
+• Bad breath (Halitosis) is a result of poor digestion and toxic buildup.

 8. General Weakness and Fatigue

-• Fatigue and weakness due to malabsorption and the body’s inability to properly assimilate nutrients.
+• Fatigue and weakness are due to malabsorption and the body’s inability to properly assimilate nutrients.

-• Mental fog and lack of energy due to the accumulation of toxins and poor digestion.
+• Mental fog and lack of energy are due to the accumulation of toxins and poor digestion.

 9. Mental Stress and Irritability